garyillyes/ietf-rep-purpose/draft-illyes-rep-purpose.md

 --- abstract

-The Robots Exclusion Protocol defined in RFC9309 specifies the user-agent rule for targeting automatic clients either by prefix matching their self-defined product token or by a global rule * that matches all clients.
+The Robots Exclusion Protocol defined in [RFC9309] specifies the user-agent rule for targeting automatic clients either by prefix matching their self-defined product token or by a global rule * that matches all clients.

-This document extends RFC9309 by defining a new rule for targeting automatic clients based on the clients' purpose for accessing the service.
+This document extends [RFC9309] by defining a new rule for targeting automatic clients based on the clients' purpose for accessing the service.

 --- middle

 # Introduction

-[fill in]
+(fill in)

 # Specification

 We define user-agent-purpose as the new rule with a predefined set of values.
 The values are registered with IANA at ...
-Below is an Augmented Backus-Naur Form (ABNF) description, as described in RFC5234.
+Below is an Augmented Backus-Naur Form (ABNF) description, as described in [RFC5234].

 ~~~~~~~~~~
 purpose = *WS "user-agent-purpose" *WS ":" *WS purpose-token NL